Shadow5634/When2MeetHelper-1/README.md

 Given that I am currently learning web development on my own I have decided to make a chrome extension that solves this issue.
 I plan to publish this on the chrome extension store as a free extension so that others can benefit as well.

-## Current features
+## 3] Current features

 Extention in final state of first iteration!!
-Displays the date and list of available and unavailable people at time slot that corresponds to cursor's position Also does the above if the cursor is not on a time slot displaying empty fields
+Displays the date and list of available and unavailable people at time slot that corresponds to cursor's position.
+Also does the above if the cursor is not on a time slot displaying empty fields

-## Usage Instructions
+## 4] Usage Instructions

 Keyboard shortcut: `Ctrl + Shift + E`